A perfect trip… until it wasn’t

 They didn’t wake up with the sun.
 They woke up to gunshots.

-Within minutes, the expedition ceased to exist.
-They were forced down.
-At gunpoint.
-And at that moment they understood that the danger was not the mountain.
+At that moment they understood that the danger was not the mountain.

-They were not thieves
+They were not thieves.

 There was no negotiation.
 There were no clear rules.
 Only uncertainty.